Prior Authorizations and Referrals

 - Obtain prior authorization for all services requiring authorization before the services are scheduled or rendered.

-- Submit prior authorization for outpatient services or planned Acute Hospital Admissions and admissions to Acute Rehabilitation Hospital and Long-Term Acute Care (LTAC) as far in advance of the planned service as possible to allow for coverage review.
+- Submit prior authorization for outpatient services or planned Acute Hospital Admissions and admissions to Skilled Nursing Facilities (SNF), Acute Rehabilitation Hospital and Long-Term Acute Care (LTAC) as far in advance of the planned service as possible to allow for coverage review.
 We require prior authorizations to be submitted at least seven calendar days prior to the date of service.

-Note: You should not request an expedited (72 hours) review unless waiting for a standard (14 calendar days) review could place the member’s life, health, or ability to regain maximum function in serious jeopardy.
-Once you determine the situation meets this definition, request that a prior authorization be expedited by placing “STAT/ urgent” on the Prior Authorization Form.
+Note: Request an expedited (72 hours) review if waiting for a standard (14 calendar days) review could place the member’s life, health, or ability to regain maximum function in serious jeopardy.

 - We require prior authorizations to out-of-network specialty or ancillary care providers when the member requires a necessary service that cannot be provided within the available Preferred Care network.
 The referring physician must submit a completed Prior Authorization Form for approval.